Coronavirus / COVID-19

 The Resources section contains a number of links and documents to supplement the information in the policies, procedures and practice chapters, including:

-- Case Law – information about recent significant court cases;
+- Case Law and LGSCO Reports – information about recent significant court cases and key complaint investigation reports from the Local Government and Social Care Ombudsman;

 - Case Studies – currently populated by case studies from the Care and Support Statutory Guidance;